 Behaviour change and communication as an approach seems intuitive, and thus often fails to get recognised as a science.
 Programmes are often designed without sufficient scientific inquiry into human insights and are rarely rooted in behavioural theory and as a result, impact measurement is unable to provide a reasonable explanation for success or failure.
 However, there are clear strategies and methodologies that can be followed in order to achieve the desired effect.

-Today in India, using the right kinds of theoretical frameworks, design principles, and measurement tools are necessary to run effective BCC programs.
+Today in India, using the right kinds of theoretical frameworks, design principles, and measurement tools are necessary to run effective BCC programmes.
 If we aim to increase demand for services, improve programmes and outcomes, or positively influence social norms in support of long-term, sustainable behaviour change, we will need more investments in developing local knowledge, talent and capacity so that programmes and policies aimed at nudging changes in behaviour succeed in improving development outcomes.